joaofbfrade/How-to-Root-RedmiNote8Pro-Begonia/README.md

 4. **Install Magisk Manager**: Download Magisk Manager APK, install it on your phone, and follow the prompts to install Magisk.

-5. **Optional - Hide Root**: Install Magisk Hide module if needed for certain apps.
+5. **Optional - Hide Root**: Install Magisk Hide module if needed for certain apps | optional ( To run apps that dont allow you to use rooted device like Banking apps : Revolut, Stripe, etc... ) install Shamiko module => hide magisk and add the app you want to hidding list.

 6. **Done!**: Your Redmi Note 8 Pro is rooted and ready to go!